 - Energy storage systems (such as molecular wires and main group magnetic systems)

-Faculty members working in this area include Felipe García, Rei Kinjo, Leong Weng Kee, Sumod Pullarkat, So Cheuk Wai, and Steve Zhou.
+Faculty members working in this area include Felipe García, Rei Kinjo, Leong Weng Kee, Sumod Pullarkat, and So Cheuk Wai.

 Experimental measurements of the attosecond (10-18 s) scale transient absorbance of an ion.